'Shōgun' Will Officially Return for Season 2: Everything We Know

 Sadly, all great things must come to an end, and the FX miniseries Shōgun is no exception.
 The epic series, based on the book of the same name by James Clavell, premiered on February 27, 2024, and established itself as the first Game of Thrones-level television event of the year, raking in 9 million streaming views in its first week.
 It follows the fictional story of Lord Yoshii Toranaga (Hiroyuki Sanada), a 17th-century Japanese lord who is pulled into a battle of wits as his enemies conspire to take away his power and have him killed.
 If he dies, all his allies will likely be executed with him, including British sailor John Blackthorne (Cosmo Jarvis) and translator Toda Mariko (Anna Sawai).

-The April 23 season finale brought the stories of Toranaga, Mariko, and Blackthorne to an end, but fans are hoping for any chance that the series' gorgeous, brutal, intricate depiction of 1600s Japan could return.
+Although the April 23 season finale brought the stories of Toranaga, Mariko, and Blackthorne to an end, fans are hoping for any chance that the series' gorgeous, brutal, intricate depiction of 1600s Japan could return.
+As it turns out, FX also may not be ready to let go of its new mega-hit series.
 Below, here's what we know so far about the future of Shōgun.
-Spoilers for the Shōgun finale ahead.

 Cosmo Jarvis and John Blackthorne and Moeka Hoshi as Usami Fuji, in 'Shogun' (2024)